ACCME Guidelines for Compliance

 When will I be notified of the results?

-Notifications of the Abstract Selection Committee's decision will be sent at the end of July via email to the corresponding authors of all abstracts, regardless of the outcome.
+Notifications of the Abstract Selection Committee's decision will be emailed at the end of June to the presenting authors of all abstracts, regardless of the outcome.

 ACCME Guidelines for Compliance